 Within our environmental strategy, which we call ˝For an ECO Life˝, we implemented numerous initiatives of environmental protection, striving to improve the quality of life for every citizen of Bosnia and Herzegovina.

 As a tradition, we take part in the global initiative – Earth Hour – by turning off the lights in our Mostar and Sarajevo headquarters for one hour.
 We implemented a large-scale campaign of replacing hard-copy account statements by e-mail ones, where for each replaced statement the bank donated funds to the Afforestation Project in Bosnia and Herzegovina.
-This way we planted 5,000 trees on Makljen Mountain, Prozor – Rama Municipality, the location selected by our Facebook fans.
+This way we planted 5,000 trees on Makljen Mountain, Prozor – Rama Municipality.
 In cooperation with RSG Group, we organised a project „Let’s Beautify Our City“, and we arranged two playgrounds for children in Sarajevo, a park and school yard in Mostar.
 Throughout Bosnia and Herzegovina, we organised a series of photograph exhibitions, storytelling and lectures about rich tradition and culture of B&H people and its natural beauties in order to expose it to as many visitors as possible, while communicating the necessity of preserving unique beauty of B&H nature and tradition.
 We support energy efficiency projects and finance renewable energy sources.

 We take care about our environment and strive to improve it, while trying to raise environmental awareness of citizens in the local community.
 Commitment to environmental protection will remain one of our top priorities.